Ayr Station Hotel fire

 The Ayr Station Hotel fire occurred in Ayr, Scotland on 25 September 2023.
 The Scottish Fire and Rescue Service were first alerted to a fire at the derelict Ayr Station Hotel building, a Category B Listed Building next to Ayr railway station.

-Three arrests were made, one 13-year-old boy and a 17-year-old boy were arrested shortly after the fire, with a third, another 13-year-old boy, being arrested by Police Scotland on Wednesday 27 September.
+Three arrests were made.
+A 13-year-old boy and a 17-year-old boy were arrested shortly after the fire, with another 13-year-old boy arrested by Police Scotland on 27 September.

 Crews from the Scottish Fire and Rescue Service returned to the scene on 2 October 2023, following reports of a second fire.